A little about me...

 When I dropped out of that class 4 weeks in, I discovered AP Music Theory and I realized my real strengths.
 I come from a family of artists and big-hearted hard workers.
 For awhile after graduating from Adelphi University with my BFA in theater, I worked a few Stage Management/ ASM jobs, which I was also good at.
 But my passion really is onstage.

 Since graduating from the Atlantic Acting School Conservatory, I've been exploring comedy, writing and filmmaking more than I ever have.
-Stay tuned for the development of my one-woman show, "Thank You For Dumping Me" and the several short films I have in development (in my lil brain).
+Stay tuned for the development of my one-woman show, "okay, bye!" and the several short films I have in development (in my lil brain).

 In the meantime, you can catch me singing in the Stonewall Chorale, the nation's first LGBTQ chorus, at the newly reopened UCB Theater, and (most reliably) on instagram!